kobolabs/epub-spec/README.md

 ### Supported Fonts

-TTF, OTF, and WOFF fonts are supported by all our platforms.
-For a detailed breakdown of our font support by platform, check [EPUBTEST.org](http://epubtest.org/results).
+TTF, OTF, and WOFF fonts are supported by all Kobo platforms.

 **Font customization options available to Kobo users** on each reading platform: